JetBrains/teamcity-documentation/topics/inspections-resharper.md

 To run inspections for your project, you must have a ReSharper inspection profile for .NET projects.
 </note>

 Refer to [Configuring Build Steps](configuring-build-steps.md) for a description of common build steps' settings.
-Refer to [Docker Wrapper](docker-wrapper.md) to learn how you can run this step inside a Docker container.
+Refer to [](container-wrapper.md) to learn how you can run this step inside a Docker container.

 ## Sources to Analyze